ErasmusMC-Bioinformatics/myFAIR/README.md

     *   Click on the "Search >>" button to start searching for your files.

 10. Send the files to Galaxy and run a workflow:
-    *   After finding your files, select the "Training_gemini_vcfanalysis_11112016" workflow by clicking on the dropdown menu.
+    *   After finding your files, select the "GEMINI_VCF_Analysis" workflow by clicking on the dropdown menu.
     *   Select the file you want to send and choose the options you want to use.
     *   Enter a new history name or leave empty to automatically generate a new history name.
     *   Then click on the "send to galaxy" button to start sending the files to the Galaxy ftp folder and import the files in a new history.
 After importing the files run the selected workflow.